writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

 We price the conference really inexpensively so that we make sure everyone is able to come.
 This year we are adding a bit more flexibility to the pricing.
-We know students have very little money, so we are offering even cheaper tickets to them to attend the event.
+We know students have very little money, so we are offering even cheaper tickets to them.

 To cover the cost of the student tickets, we are asking companies that are buying tickets for their employees to pay a little more.
 This is *optional*,
-but if your company if buying your ticket, please consider paying a bit more to help us provide cheaper tickets to students.
+but if your company is buying your ticket, please consider paying a bit more to help us provide cheaper tickets to students.

 .. _EU conference: http://conf.writethedocs.org/eu/2014/